Theme

 OpenAgents is a GitHub project presented around AI agent networks, modular collaboration, and protocol-flexible multi-agent systems.

 The repository presents OpenAgents as a framework for launching and connecting agent networks for collaborative work.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is